-You may not feel it underneath the warm comforter on your bed, but the nights have been getting cold here in Lawton and Wichita Falls.
+You may not feel it underneath the warm comforter on your bed, but the nights have been getting cold here in Lawton.
 Hopefully, your well insulated and heated home hasn’t made the bitter sub-freezing temperatures an issue for your day-to-day life.
 But if your home’s plumbing is “left out in the cold,” so to speak, it could turn into an expensive and severely inconvenient issue for your family—unless you are taking the proper considerations!

 Our Pippin Brothers technicians have spent the last 40 years keeping the homes of our neighbors more comfortable, energy efficient, and resilient to disaster.
-But when we’ve seen the damage from frozen pipes devastate the pocketbooks and infrastructure of homes in Wichita Falls, TX and Lawton, OK, it pains us to know that it could have been prevented so easily!
+But when we’ve seen the damage from frozen pipes devastate the pocketbooks and infrastructure of homes in Lawton, OK, it pains us to know that it could have been prevented so easily!